 - Velour Coat: These kittens are born with a wavy, short coat over their bodies, but a bald spot on the top of their heads.
 Within the first year, the kittens lose their hair, although some continue to have a bit of fuzz on their face, legs, and tail.
 Others lose all of the hair and become completely bald.

 - Brush Coat: These Donskoys are born with a short coat of fur, which is usually bristly or wiry.
 They generally have bald spots on their head, neck, and back, but do not lose the rest of their fur as they grow.
 This is the one type of Donskoy that is disqualified from the show ring.

 The Donskoy is definitely not your average cat: These hairless felines combine an unusual, elf-like appearance with an outgoing, friendly, dog-like personality.
 These cats are happy to spend time playing and cuddling with their favorite humans, both young and old, and also typically get along well with other cats and cat-friendly dogs.
 They do need quite a bit of attention, though, and are not suited to a home where the family is gone for many hours during the day.
 Plus, they require regular attention to their skin to keep them clean and healthy, and despite the lack of fur, they are not hypoallergenic, although you won't need to worry about hairballs or shedding.

 Can develop skin issues easily

 Be sure to do your homework when choosing a cat.
 Talk to other Donskoy cat owners, reputable breeders, and rescue groups to learn more about this particular breed and their care.
 There's a variety of cat breeds and with a little research, you can be sure you'll find the right dog to bring home.

-If you’re interested in learning more about other cats, consider these breeds:
+If you’re interested in learning more about other cats with unusual coats or no fur, consider these breeds: